uptonking/note4yaoo/lib-db-model-eav-community-triple.md

 - 👉🏻 This is a pretty popular pattern known as Entity-Attribute-Value.
   - It's used by many products where a) data model needs to be very flexible and allow new attributes without schema changes, or b) a typical entity has a large number of possible attributes that may or may not be set for all entities ("sparse" attributes).
-  - WordPress uses this to store post metadata, Magento uses this to store product attributes and most of other data, Drupal uses a variation of this to store all the posts and other content you create… I have too much experience with this model to be surprised.
+  - 🌰 `WordPress` uses this to store post metadata, `Magento` uses this to store product attributes and most of other data, `Drupal` uses a variation of this to store all the posts and other content you create… I have too much experience with this model to be surprised.
 - Sounds like a great case for Postgres hstore (like OpenStreetMap does it)?
   - hstore querying is quite slow (and GIN indexes on hstores are pretty massive).
   - I'd always go jsonb over hstores these days, but jsonb has the same indexing problem.